skypaver/SQLite_DBtutorial/README.md

 # SQLite_DBtutorial
-a repo for self-learning how does a database work
+a repo for self-learning how a database(SQLite) works

 Reference：[db_tutorial](https://cstack.github.io/db_tutorial/)